-Name of Facility Location Real Property Ownership Interest Cancer Care Institute of Carolina Aiken, South Carolina Owned Cornerstone Regional Hospital (5) Edinburg, Texas Leased OJOS/Eye Surgery Specialists of Puerto Rico (6) Santurce, Puerto Rico Leased Northwest Texas Surgery Center (6) Amarillo, Texas Leased Palms Westside Clinic ASC (8) Royal Palm Beach, Florida Leased Temecula Valley Day Surgery and Pain Therapy Center (7) Murrieta, California Leased
+Name of Facility Location Real Property Ownership Interest Cancer Care Institute of Carolina Aiken, South Carolina Owned Cornerstone Regional Hospital (5) Edinburg, Texas Leased Northwest Texas Surgery Center (6) Amarillo, Texas Leased Palms Westside Clinic ASC (8) Royal Palm Beach, Florida Leased Temecula Valley Day Surgery and Pain Therapy Center (7) Murrieta, California Leased

-(1) Desert Springs Hospital, Summerlin Hospital Medical Center, Valley Hospital Medical Center, Spring Valley Hospital Medical Center and Centennial Hills Hospital Medical Center are owned by limited liability companies ("LLCs") in which we hold controlling, majority ownership interests of approximately 72%.
+- (1) Desert Springs Hospital, Summerlin Hospital Medical Center, Valley Hospital Medical Center, Spring Valley Hospital Medical Center and Centennial Hills Hospital Medical Center are owned by limited liability companies ("LLCs") in which we hold controlling, majority ownership interests of approximately 72%.
 The remaining minority ownership interests in these facilities are held by unaffiliated third-parties.
-All hospitals are managed by us.

-(2) We hold an 80% ownership interest in this facility through a general partnership interest in a limited partnership.
-The remaining 20% ownership interest is held by an unaffiliated third-party.

-- (3) Real property leased from Universal Health Realty Income Trust. - (4) In October, 2007, the licenses for Edinburg Regional Medical Center, Edinburg Children's Hospital, McAllen Medical Center, McAllen Heart Hospital and South Texas Behavioral Health Center were consolidated under one license operating as the South Texas Health System. - (5) We manage and own a noncontrolling interest of approximately 50% in the entity that operates this facility. - (6) We own a majority interest in an LLC that owns and operates this center. - (7) We own minority interests in an LLC that owns and operates this center which is managed by a third-party. - (8) We own a noncontrolling ownership interest of approximately 50% in the entity that operates this facility that is managed by a third-party. - (9) We hold an 89% ownership interest in this facility through both general and limited partnership interests.
-The remaining 11% ownership interest is held by unaffiliated third parties. - (10) These facilities were acquired by us in November, 2010 in connection with our acquisition of PSI.
+All hospitals are managed by us. - (2) We hold an 80% ownership interest in this facility through a general partnership interest in a limited partnership.
+The remaining 20% ownership interest is held by an unaffiliated third-party. - (3) Real property leased from Universal Health Realty Income Trust. - (4) In October, 2007, the licenses for Edinburg Regional Medical Center/Children's Hospital, McAllen Medical Center, McAllen Heart Hospital and South Texas Behavioral Health Center were consolidated under one license operating as the South Texas Health System. - (5) We manage and own a noncontrolling interest of approximately 50% in the entity that operates this facility. - (6) We own a majority interest in an LLC that owns and operates this center. - (7) We own minority interests in an LLC that owns and operates this center which is managed by a third-party. - (8) We own a noncontrolling ownership interest of approximately 50% in the entity that operates this facility that is managed by a third-party. - (9) We hold an 89% ownership interest in this facility through both general and limited partnership interests.
+The remaining 11% ownership interest is held by unaffiliated third parties. - (10) These facilities were acquired by us in November, 2010 in connection with our acquisition of PSI. - (11) Garfield Park was completed and opened in February, 2013. - (12) These facilities were acquired by us in October, 2012 in connection with our acquisition of Ascend Health Corporation. - (13) Land of this facility is leased.

 We own or lease medical office buildings adjoining some of our hospitals.
 We believe that the leases on the facilities, medical office buildings and other real estate leased or owned by us do not impose any material limitation on our operations.
-The aggregate lease payments on facilities leased by us were \$55 million in 2011, \$45 million in 2010 and \$41 million in 2009.
+The aggregate lease payments on facilities leased by us were \$53 million in 2012, \$55 million in 2011 and \$45 million in 2010.